What Can I Put Down My Garbage Disposal?

 - Make sure the disposal is getting power.

 - Use a hex wrench to clear up blockages.

 - Check for a blown fuse or tripped circuit breaker.

 If you find that your garbage disposal is draining improperly or not draining at all, it’s most likely due to a plumbing issue.
 If you find that your garbage disposal isn’t grinding the waste as well as it should, it might be a case of changing what you put into it.

 If you’ve been using cold water while running your garbage disposal and have avoided putting anything down that shouldn’t be going down a garbage disposal, the grinders may have gotten dull or broken and need replacing.

 Contact Home Climates for Your Garbage Disposal Maintenance

 At Home Climates, we’re dedicated to offering over-the-top service for a fair price to help you ensure your home is as comfortable as it should be.
 From HVAC to plumbing services, we service all brands of equipment.
-Our service is reliable, and we offer 24-hour service without an extra charge for service after hours or on holidays, as well as a five-year warranty on labor.
+Our service is reliable, and we offer a five-year warranty on labor.

 If you need professional assistance for your garbage disposal maintenance, contact us 24/7 by calling 717-689-4151 or make an appointment online.
 We service several locations in Central Pennsylvania, including Harrisburg, Elizabethtown and Mount Joy.
 If you’re looking to install a brand new garbage disposal, we can help with that, too, and if you just have some questions, the Home Climates team is more than happy to assist you.